 The program has developed a fund to help current students with professional development fees.
 Please see Appendix D for the fund application.
+The application form can also be found on the Sharepoint site for current students.

 Student Eligibility: Any currently enrolled PSYCAP student maintaining a minimum of 3.0 cumulatively and for every quarter of coursework, who have no outstanding coursework from previous quarters